What is a Product?

 Philip Kotler has defined it as – A product is anything that can be offered to a market for attention, acquisition, use, or consumption, it includes physical objects, services, personalities, places, organizations, and ideas.

 We all have been using different types of products in our daily life.
-There is no need to put product examples, as we are all known what it is, however, let’s put some.
+There is no need to put product examples, as we all know what it is, however, let’s put some.

 - Bicycle, and goes on.